ksu-cs-textbooks/cc410/content/y-milestones/old/spring2023/06-gui-basics.md

 ###### New Packages

-* A `sfsubs.gui` package to store all GUI code.
+* A `gamegrub.gui` package to store all GUI code.
-* A `sfsubs.gui.entrees` package to store all GUI panels for entrees.
+* A `gamegrub.gui.entrees` package to store all GUI panels for entrees.
-* A `sfsubs.gui.sides` package to store all GUI panels for sides.
+* A `gamegrub.gui.sides` package to store all GUI panels for sides.
-* A `sfsubs.gui.drinks` package to store all GUI panels for drinks.
+* A `gamegrub.gui.drinks` package to store all GUI panels for drinks.

 ###### Main GUI Classes

-* A `sfsubs.Main` class that properly loads and displays the program's GUI.
+* A `gamegrub.Main` class that properly loads and displays the program's GUI.
-* A `sfsubs.gui.PrimaryWindow` class that represents the main GUI window.
+* A `gamegrub.gui.PrimaryWindow` class that represents the main GUI window.
   * It should contain two panels - a **main panel** and a **sidebar panel**.
   * It should also contain **two methods**: one to load a particular panel into the main panel, and another to load the order screen into the main panel.
-* A `sfsubs.gui.MenuPanel` class to represent the main ordering screen panel.
+* A `gamegrub.gui.MenuPanel` class to represent the main ordering screen panel.
   * It should contain **three panels of buttons**, one each for entrees, sides, and drinks.
 They may be automatically generated from the menu.
   * Each entree will be listed **once**, but each side and drink will have **three buttons** - one for each size.
   * When clicked, those buttons should call a method to load the appropriate panel into the main panel to allow customization of the menu item.
-* A `sfsubs.gui.OrderPanel` class to represent the sidebar panel containing a user's order.
+* A `gamegrub.gui.OrderPanel` class to represent the sidebar panel containing a user's order.
   * It should contain labels for **order number, subtotal, tax, and total**.
   * It should contain an **Edit** button that does nothing when clicked.
   * It should also include a **list box** as a placeholder that can be used to keep track of the order.
 The list box should expand to **fill all remaining vertical space** in the window.

 ###### Menu Item Panels

-* A panel class in the `sfsubs.gui.entrees` package for each entree.
+* A panel class in the `gamegrub.gui.entrees` package for each entree.
   * It should include appropriate controls for modifying the **ingredients, base, and toppings**.
   * _You may want to include a parent `EntreePanel` class to reduce the amount of duplicate code._
-* A **SINGLE** panel class `SidePanel` in the `sfsubs.gui.sides` package.
+* A **SINGLE** panel class `SidePanel` in the `gamegrub.gui.sides` package.
   * It should include appropriate controls for modifying the **size** of the item.
   * _Since each side only has a single option, this panel will be generalized to work with the parent `Side` class instead of individual sides themselves.
 When the buttons on the menu are clicked, you'll need to make sure an instance of the correct menu item is created._
-* A panel class in the `sfsubs.gui.drinks` package for each drink item.
+* A panel class in the `gamegrub.gui.drinks` package for each drink item.
   * It should include appropriate controls for modifying the **ingredients and size**.
   * _You may with include a parent `DrinkPanel` class to reduce the amount of duplicate code._